HKUDS/SSLRec/README.md

 ## Implemented Models
 We are committed to continuously adding new self-supervised models to the SSLRec framework to keep up with the latest developments in the field of recommender systems.
 Stay tuned for updates! 🔍

-Here, we list the implemented models in abbrevation.
+Here, we list the implemented models in abbreviation.
 For more detailed information, please refer to [Models](./docs/Models.md).

 **General Collaborative Filtering**